 The response action for any major fiber release episode must be designed by persons licensed to design response actions and conducted by persons licensed to conduct response actions.

-The local education agency must notify the Department of any major fiber release episode within twenty-four (24) hours of its occurrence and, if necessary provide written notification as required by applicable federal and/or state regulations.
+The local education agency must notify the Department of any major fiber release episode within twenty-four (24) hours of its occurrence and, if necessary, provide written notification as required by applicable federal and/or state regulations.

 Training and periodic surveillance